tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/020_hello_world/022_dev-runner_the_local_development-environment/README.md

 ## Limitations of dev-runner

-Dev-runner is a docker simulator to real TEA-runtime.
-It is different in the following aspects:
+Dev-runner is a docker simulation of the real TEA-runtime.
+It's different in the following aspects:

 * There's no hardware security.
 * There's only one host node and one state machine node.
 * No consensus is required since there's only one state machine node.
 * There's no real remote attestation.
-All nodes are "good " nodes.
+All nodes are assumed to be "good " nodes.
 * There's no layer-1 (Ethereum) interaction.
 * All initial funding is provided in the DAO_RESERVE account.
 Of course, this money is fake.

-You can stop the docker at any time, and it will get back to the original state when you restart .
+You can stop the docker container at any time, and it will get back to the original state when you restart .
 You cannot store the state.